Wit-K/ChemStudent/theory.md

 Even if you apply enough energy to make the reaction possible, the reaction might still be too slow to measure.
 This is because molecules need to rearrange themselves, bonds need to break, and intermediates need to form.

 ### Overpotential
 To overcome this slowness, we apply extra voltage.
-This extra voltage is the **Overpotential**.
+This extra voltage is the "Overpotential".
 *   If a catalyst is "good," it requires very little overpotential to reach a high current.
 *   If a catalyst is "bad," you must apply a massive voltage to get even a small current.